EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Related Work

 \section{Related Work}

+In the past few years, several studies have explored AEs in the context of malware, particularly in the Windows domain.
+For example, Demetrio et al.~\cite{b36} generated AEs in a black-box setting by applying structural and behavioral manipulations.
+Song et al.~\cite{b41} employed code randomization techniques to generate real-world AEs. \ha{They proposed an adversarial framework guided by reinforcement learning to model the action selection problem as a multi-armed bandit problem.} Sharif et al.~\cite{b79} used binary diversification techniques to evade malware detection.
+Khormali et al.~\cite{b33} bypassed visualization-based malware detectors by applying padding and sample injection to malware samples.
+Demetrio et al.~\cite{b82} generated adversarial malware by making small manipulations in the file headers of malware samples.
+Rosenberg et al.~\cite{b84} presented a black-box attack that perturbs API sequences of malware samples to mislead malware classifiers.

-Over the last few years, various studies have been performed to generate adversarial examples in the Android ecosystem in order to anticipate possible evasion attacks.
-Table \ref{table:Android-evasions} illustrates the threat models that were considered by researchers.
-To study feature-space adversarial examples, Rathore et al.~\cite{b17} generated adversarial examples by using Reinforcement Learning to mislead the Android malware detectors.
-Chen et al.~\cite{b18,b21} implemented different feature-based attacks (e.g., brute-force attack) to evaluate their defense strategies.
+While evasion attacks have made significant advancements in the Windows domain, their effectiveness in the Android domain may be limited because their manipulations might not be appropriate for altering Android malware apps in a way that can deceive existing Android malware detectors.
+Over the last few years, various studies have been performed to generate AEs in the Android ecosystem to anticipate possible evasion attacks.
+Table~\ref{table:Android-evasions} illustrates the threat models that were considered by researchers.
+Note that in the categorization of studies under the ZK setting, adversaries should not only lack access to the details of the target model but also have no assumptions (e.g., types of features utilized by detectors) about it.
+To study feature-space AEs, \ha{Croce et al.~\cite{b62} introduced Sparse-RS, a query-based attack that generated AEs using a random search strategy.} Rathore et al.~\cite{b17} generated AEs by using Reinforcement Learning to mislead Android malware detectors.
+Chen et al.~\cite{b18,b21} implemented different feature-based attacks (e.g., brute-force attacks) to evaluate their defense strategies.
 Demontis et al.~\cite{b19} presented a white-box attack to perturb feature vectors of Android malware apps regarding the most important features that impact the malware classification.
-Liu et al.~\cite{b22} introduces an automated testing framework based on a Genetic Algorithm (GA) to strengthen ML-based malware detectors.
-Xu et al.~\cite{b23} proposed a semi black-box attack that perturbs features of Android apps based on the simulated annealing algorithm.
-The above attacks seem impractical as they did not show how real-world apps can be reconstructed based on the feature-space perturbations.
+Liu et al.~\cite{b22} introduced an automated testing framework based on a Genetic Algorithm (GA) to strengthen ML-based malware detectors.
+Xu et al.~\cite{b23} proposed a semi-black-box attack that perturbs features of Android apps based on the simulated annealing algorithm.
+The above attacks seem impractical as they do not show how real-world apps can be reconstructed based on feature-space perturbations.